russo-2025/papyrus-compiler/README.md

 # Compiler

 The Papyrus compiler is based on the [V language compiler](https://github.com/vlang/v/tree/master/vlib/v).
+Work in progress.

 ## Prerequisites